vegaprotocol/documentation/docs/concepts/trading-on-vega/positions-margin.md

 ## Positions
 A trader's position on a market is their open volume and orders.
 Margin requirements are calculated based on the position, and recalculated based on market movements and changes to the position.
 Orders that the increase your risk level of your position will require more margin.

-When a party on Vega opens a position, the minimum amount of money required to open that position is put into a margin account for that party in that market.
+When a party on Vega opens a position, the minimum amount of assets required to open that position is put into a margin account for that party in that market.

 Over the course of the position's lifetime, the margin requirements will likely change - the margin account may be topped up, and/or some margin is released back to collateral.
 If that party is trading on more than one market that uses the same asset, the collective positions on those markets will inform how much is set aside for margin.
+Margin balances are also affected by unrealised profit and loss.

+`[margin account balance] = [initial margin requirement] + [unrealised profit] OR - [unrealised losses]`

 ## Automated market mechanisms
 As markets and collateral are not managed through human intervention, markets must have certain automated processes that allow for well-functioning markets and assurance that the collateral required to manage positions is available when it's needed.

 There are a few mechanisms that work differently to how they would on a centralised exchange, in order to keep the markets solvent.
 They include:
-- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counter parties are not pseudonymous.
-Every time the market price moves, the mark to market price could be recalculated
 - [**Margin**](#margin): When a party opens a position: the *initial margin* requirement is calculated automatically depending on the market's risk model.
 If the market moves against the party, and the margn towards the *maintenance level*, Vega will *search* for more collateral in the general account, to avoid liquidating the position.
 Margin can also be *released* if the position is in sufficient profit.
 Other positions in markets with the same settlement asset may also interact with the same general account.
 Therefore, Vega is a cross-margin based system by default.
+- [**Mark to market**](#mark-to-market): Mark to market on Vega happens much more frequently than on an exchange where counter parties are not pseudonymous.
+Every time the market price moves, the mark to market price could be recalculated.
+Mark to market is used to move assets into your margin account (from someone else's) if you are in profit, or out of your margin account if not.

 ## Mark to market
 Marking to market refers to settling gains and losses due to changes in the market value of the underlying product.
 Marking to market aims to provide a realistic appraisal of a position based on the current market conditions.